anikoszabo/powerbook/docs/index.md

 # Welcome {-}

-This repository is for a [Bookdown](https://bookdown.org/) version of a reference book for power and sample size calculations using R.
+This repository is for a [Bookdown](https://bookdown.org/) version of a reference book for power and sample size calculations using R: [https://anikoszabo.github.io/powerbook/].

 It is very much a work in progress, and fixes/contributions in the form of pull requests are welcome.